OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_684.rst

 - `Add description for views in create form group <https://github.com/OpenNebula/one/issues/6399>`__.
 - `Fix change user password on FireEdge Sunstone <https://github.com/OpenNebula/one/issues/6471>`__.
+- `Fix modify "Show All" option on switch group menu <https://github.com/OpenNebula/one/issues/6455>`__.

 .. note::
    In order to use the new functionality introduced in Fireedge sunstone, please refer to the following :ref:`guide <fireedge_files_note>`.